Home

 Now, years later, that has happened many times, I have more awards and diplomas than I know what to do with, but it no longer matters to me.
 The rank is so insignificant that it is difficult for me to imagine how important it once was to me.
 I can give you a black belt diploma right now, but so what?
 What would that give you unless you truly earned it?
 You would really be only a paper tiger, a tiger on paper (your diploma).

 Wisdom comes from many places, many sources.
-I grew up a huge Beatles fan; I saved my allowance to buy the Beatles records (then the tapes, and the later the CD's, who knows what is next).
-There is a great track at the end of the Abbey Road album, great music but not a lot of words, but those few words count.
+I am a Beatles fan; There is a great track at the end of the Abbey Road album, great music but not a lot of words, but those few words count.

 And in the end